 Styling Hair Extensions

-This obviously applies only to extensions that are non-permanent, like clip-ins and flip-ins.
-When not wearing tresses, please store hair extensions in the original package and put them in in a cool, well ventilated place.
+This applies only to extensions that are non-permanent, like clip-ins and flip-ins.
+When not wearing tresses, please store hair extensions in the original package and put them in in a cool, well-ventilated place.
 To use them again, simply take them out and shake gently.
 You should also brush your extensions before storing them and tie them into a ponytail.

 Hair extensions should be completely dry before placing them into storage.
-Extensions that are stored wet are much more likely to break down and have a buildup of mildew..
+Extensions that are stored wet are much more likely to break down and have a buildup of mildew.
 Avoid just taking your wefts and sticking them into a box.
-Be more careful with this process in order to have nice hair when you take it out.
+Be more careful with this process to have nice hair when you take it out.

-There are many tutorials and videos that explain extensions aftercare in detail.
-That way you can find a routine that fits you and your type of extensions best.
-There is really no excuse not to do it.
+Some many tutorials and videos explain extensions aftercare in detail.
+That way, you can find a routine that fits you and your type of extensions best.
+There is no excuse not to do it.
 To prolong the lifetime of your hair extensions, we recommend buying two or more sets of the same item.
-This will allow you to treat them properly, without rushing and / or damaging hair.
+This will allow you to treat them properly without rushing and / or damaging hair.